If it be your will…

 After Cindy left.
 Angela told me, she had a teaching degree and now she can look for work.
 She heard Monterey was growing and there was jobs for teachers.
 I smiled and I told her.
 Time for some shopping.
 Need milk and Captain Crunch for baby girl.
 Angela was buying little and I knew she was budgeting her money.
 I told her.
 I will assist.
 Please buy what you need.
 I started taking the needed items for her.
 Sugar, honey, box product and some can goods.
 She wasn’t content.
 I liked her angry face over her sad one.
 I paid the $150 and I told her.
 I told you already.
 All of us need some help sometime.
 She looked pissed off and told me.
 “I don’t take charity.”
 I reached over and hugged her and I whispered.
 You owe me nothing.
 I want to help.

 I helped unload the truck and I helped put the food away.
 I was leaving and she called me back and asked.
 “Where are you going Johnnie.
 Please stay with me.
-Maybe I can cook a meal and we can take a walk?”
-I smiled and I told her.
+Maybe I can cook a meal and we can take a walk?
+Maybe you can buy Shelly the ice cream, you promised? ” I smiled and I told her.
 If It be your will , I would love to stay with you Angela.
 Angela came to me and she lay her head upon my shoulder and she whispered.
 It is my will dear Johnnie.
 You are the first kind words and kindness I have known in so long.